darkmentorllc/Blue2thprinting/README.md

 **Import your own data:**

-Eventually once you have many files from your own collection that you want to process in bulk, you will want to pass each file to `fill_ALL_from_HCI_log.sh` sequentially.
+Eventually once you have many files from your own collection that you want to process in bulk, you will want to pass each file to `parse_HCI_2db.sh` sequentially.
 For that you can issue a command like:

-`time find ~/Blue2thprinting/Logs/btmon/2024-06* -type f -name "*.bin" | xargs -n 1 -I {} bash -c " ./fill_ALL_from_HCI_log.sh {}"`
+`time find ~/Blue2thprinting/Logs/btmon/2024-06* -type f -name "*.bin" | xargs -n 1 -I {} bash -c " ./parse_HCI_2db.sh {}"`

 ### Importing GATT data from GATTprint.log